Proposals should be authored and submitted by faculty mentors or the departmental staff coordinating the projects and programs to be funded.

 - Mentoring strategies, including training and resources available to new mentors as well as guidance and resources for students

 - Outreach and selection criteria for students participants, including efforts to address issues of diversity and inclusion as appropriate

 - For Departmental Grants, recruitment and selection criteria for mentors and projects, where necessary

 - Specific outcomes for past participants (e.g. subsequent publications, honors theses, presentations, etc.) as appropriate.
 Discuss any available student or mentor feedback, and highlight new processes or initiatives responding to this feedback.

-- Proposed off-campus projects must be clearly described in the proposal, and funding may only be disbursed after additional requirements on the part of students, mentors, and departmental staff are completed.
-Undergraduate Research cannot support, in any manner, travel to or work in locations where (a) the U.S. Department of State has issued a Travel Advisory of Level 4 ("Do Not Travel") or Level 3 ("Reconsider Travel") for the country destination; (b) the U.S. Department of State has issued a Travel Advisory of Level 4 or Level 3 (or associated language "Do Not Travel/Reconsider Travel") for the specific cities or regions within a country; or (c) there is other reliable information of significant health or safety risks.
+- Proposed off-campus/international projects must be clearly described in the proposal, and funding may only be disbursed after additional requirements on the part of students, mentors, and departmental staff are completed.
+VPUE Undergraduate Research funds cannot support, in any manner, travel to or research in locations where Stanford Global Risk has deemed the environment to be unstable or unsafe.

 Grants are competitive, and even strong proposals may receive only partial funding.
 Successful proposals will provide concise evidence of:

 - A plan to cultivate strong faculty mentorship